 "FOP Lodge #5 and our members condemn racist and hateful speech in any form," said McNesby.
 "The overwhelming majority of our members serve this city with integrity and professionalism."

 The department has been investigating the posts since last month.
 The posts were compiled in a database by the Plain View Project and published by Injustice Watch, a not-for-profit journalism organization.

 Attorney Emily Baker-White reviewed public posts of more than 14,000 officers in eight cities, including Philadelphia, York (Pa.), Dallas, St. Louis and Phoenix.

 According to Injustice Watch, of the more than 1,000 Philadelphia officers identified on Facebook by Baker-White, 328 of them posted troubling content.
 According to the research some of the entries were made as far back as 2010.

 Many of the comments called for violence against Muslims, protestors, immigrants, and those accused of crimes.
 Some posts celebrated police brutality and in a few cases called for violence against women.

-Ross says an independent law firm continues to assist in the investigation.
+The city hired an independent law firm to help investigate the posts.

 The commissioner said all officers will have to take part in anti-racist and anti-bias training.
 He said social media accounts will be monitored, in hopes of preventing another black eye to the department like this one.

 "I just say to the public that we will work.
 You have our commitment we will work tirelessly to make this situation better.
 We know it will take a tremendous amount of effort on our part," said Commissioner Ross.